IPrincipalCentral1/i_principal_central_1/README.md

-                i principal central discovered a way to multiply the money by transformation .
+                i principal central discovered a way to multiply the money by transformation Between unity of money .

                 for example :